 Why this recipe works

-This juicy pork tenderloin recipe requires only a few ingredients and is often more affordable than other cuts of meat, making this dish a great option for those who are on a budget.
+This juicy pork tenderloin recipe requires only a few ingredients and is often more affordable than other cuts of meat.
+Making this dish a great option for those who are on a budget, and served with my Garlic Ciabatta Bread.
 Cooking the pork and potatoes together allows the flavors of the meat to infuse into the potatoes, creating a delicious and well-rounded dish like my Herb Roasted Chicken and Potatoes.

 - Pork Tenderloin: Comes in a package of two usually, I make one and freeze the other.